TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 a blank line either before or after.

 The content of a code fence is treated as literal text, not parsed as inlines.
-The first word of the [info string] is typically used to specify the language of the code sample, and rendered in the `class` attribute of the `code` tag.
-However, this spec does not mandate any particular treatment of the [info string].
+The first word of the info string is typically used to specify the language of the code sample, and rendered in the `class` attribute of the `code` tag.
+However, this spec does not mandate any particular treatment of the info string.

 Here is a simple example with backticks: